vanessapolliard/hiv-incidence-linear-regression/README.md

 7. Start simply.
 Fit a basic model and make sure you're able to get the submission working then iterate to improve.
 Try to submit a model--even if you know it has some weaknesses--within the first hour.
+8. Remember that you are evaluated on a loss function that is only sensitive to the *ratios* of predicted to actual values.
+It's almost certainly too much of a task to implement an algorithm that minimizes this loss function directly in the time you have, but there are some steps you can take to do a good job of it.